Recognizing the Red Flags of Struggling Projects 13 Signs That Your Project May Be in Trouble

 Management Summary

-Wir empfehlen zum Thema Kommunikation
+Wir empfehlen zum Thema Projektumfeld

 You’re a project manager running one or more projects; or a manager of project managers.
 I’m sure you’d like to know – as quickly and as painlessly as possible – if the projects you’re responsible for are in good shape or not.